 FOR IMMEDIATE RELEASE August 4, 2014

-Assistant United States Attorney, Joshua C. Hanks is in charge of the prosecution.
+This case was investigated by MDENT.
+Assistant United States Attorney Monica D. Coleman is in charge of the prosecution.

 This case is being prosecuted as part of an ongoing effort led by the United States Attorney’s Office for the Southern District of West Virginia to combat the illicit sale and misuse of prescription pills and heroin.
 The U.S. Attorney’s Office, joined by federal, state and local law enforcement agencies, is committed to aggressively pursuing and shutting down illegal heroin and pill trafficking, eliminating open air drug markets, and curtailing the spread of opiate painkillers and heroin in communities across the Southern District.